jawaad-ahmad/dev-inf/README.md

     vdi$

-Install Cloud-Init
+Install Cloud-Init and Ansible
 ================================================================================

-**Note:** This section only needs to be run once to create the vdi-base.ova file.
-If this section was previously run, then it can be skipped unless rebuild of the vdi-base.ova is desired.
+**Note:** This section only needs to be run once to create the base OVA file.
+If this section was previously run, then it can be skipped unless rebuild of the base OVA(s) is desired.

 **Note:** This section needs the cloud-init seed.iso image created in the **Create cloud-init seed.iso** section.
 Ensure that section is run prior to